survivejs/react-book/manuscript/styling_react.md

 ```

 Using this set up we can still benefit from HMR during development.
 For production build we generate a separate CSS. `html-webpack-plugin` will pick it up automatically and inject into our `index.html`.

+### Pros and Cons

+This approach is simple and probably enough for our application.
+What happens when the application starts to grow and new concepts get added?
+Broad CSS selectors are like globals.
+The problem gets even worse if you have to deal with loading order.
+If selectors end up in a tie, the last declaration wins.
+Unless there's `!important` somewhere and so on.
+It gets complex very fast.

+We could battle this problem by making the selectors more specific, using some naming rules and so on but where to draw the line?
+There are various alternative approaches you can consider.

 ## Linting CSS